umarbutler/semchunk/README.md

 `chunk_size` is the maximum number of tokens a chunk may contain.

 `token_counter` is a callable that takes a string and returns the number of tokens in it.

+`memoize` flags whether to memoise the token counter.
+It defaults to `True`.

 This function returns a list of chunks up to `chunk_size`-tokens-long, with any whitespace used to split the text removed.